 The common theme among drugs and other supplements that interact negatively with each other is that they come from different sources.
 Almost every prescription drug on the market is synthetic, so it only makes sense that dangerous interactions between these substances are common.

-Instead of thinking about which cannabinoids you should use while excluding all others, think about how CBD, CBC, CBG, and CBN might work together.
+Instead of thinking about which cannabinoids you should use while excluding all others, think about how CBD, CBC, CBG, and CBN may work together.
 All of these cannabinoids were originally extracted or otherwise derived from Cannabis sativa, so they’re like pieces of a complex, natural puzzle that fit together in harmony.

 Which Cannabinoid is Right for You?

-With that said, you might want to focus on one particular cannabinoid if you’re trying to get certain results.
+With that said, you may want to focus on one particular cannabinoid if you’re trying to get certain results.
 Many people, for instance, use hemp products containing high concentrations of CBN when they want better sleep, and people who experience inflammatory pain often choose CBC.

 Just because you’re interested in the effects of one particular cannabinoid, however, doesn’t mean you have to entirely exclude all others.
-In the end, you might want to concoct a cannabinoid regimen that contains, say, 70% CBG, 10% CBD, 10% CBN, and 10% CBC.
-Doing so would allow you to focus extensively on one cannabinoid without excluding the potential benefits that other Cannabis sativa compounds have to offer or missing out on the synergy that might be provided by the entourage effect.
+In the end, you may want to concoct a cannabinoid regimen that contains, say, 70% CBG, 10% CBD, 10% CBN, and 10% CBC.
+Doing so would allow you to focus extensively on one cannabinoid without excluding the potential benefits that other Cannabis sativa compounds have to offer or missing out on the synergy that may be provided by the entourage effect.